Ho-Ro/nanovna-tools/README.md

                             7       0x08013800
 ```

-Reason:
+#### Reason:
-My FW modification omitted the SD functions, because my NanoVNA-H device has no SD card slot.
+In my FW modification, I omitted the SD functions because my NanoVNA-H HW V3.4 does not have an SD card slot.
 The increased free flash memory can be used to store 8 calibration slots instead of 5.
 I also reverted the locations of the data and put config on top of flash and the slots
 below in descending order.
 This has the advantage that with increased program size in
-future versions the highest slot(s) can be removed and config is untouched, while in
+future versions the highest slot(s) can be removed and the config data is untouched,
-original FW the config date and the low slot(s) will be overwritten 1st.
+while in original FW the config date and the low slot(s) will be overwritten 1st.